Find Affordable College Courses

 On average, medical assisting graduates from Carrington College, Boise take out $11,796 in student loans while working on their Undergraduate Certificate.

-Full Allied Health & Medical Assisting Services at Carrington College, Boise Report
+Read full report on Allied Health & Medical Assisting Services at Carrington College, Boise

-Intellitec College - Colorado Springs landed the #7 spot in the 2023 rankings for the most popular undergraduate certificate allied health and medical assisting services programs.
-Located in the city of Colorado Springs, Intellitec College - Colorado Springs is a private for-profit college with a small student population.
+Intellitec College - Colorado Springs did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a undergraduate certificate.
+It came in at #7 on the list.
+Located in the large city of Colorado Springs, Intellitec College - Colorado Springs is a private for-profit college with a fairly small student population.

 Women make up 88% of the medical assisting majors at the school.